 MCNN: CNN Incorporating Metadata

-This model has the same base architecture as VCNN, but the differences lie in the structured input which as been added as well as the original 306x306 image input.
+This model has the same base architecture as VCNN, but the differences lie in the structured input which has been added as well as the original 306x306 image input.
 This structured input is like a table of information (dataframe) which contains metadata about each image discussed in section 3.1.4.1.
 Figure 33 shows the architecture of MCNN version “m02”.
 The main difference between this and other “m02.x” versions is that the others have different input shape for the structured table of information based on the number of features chosen, which is considered on the hyperparameters that will be discussed in section 4.2.2.